hacktx/nucleus/README.md

 ### Setup HHVM
 Omega runs on Hack, which requires [HHVM](http://hhvm.com/).
 To install HHVM, follow the instructions [on their website](http://docs.hhvm.com/manual/en/install-intro.install.php).

-### Setup Ngnix
+### Setup Nginx
 All Omega requests route through app.php in the root of the project, with static resources being pulled from the public folder.
-This requires a custom Ngnix rule.
+This requires a custom Nginx rule.
 Here is an example:
 ```
 server {
   listen 80;